Top site for dogs

 The area is also well-known for the ancient monument at Stonehenge.
 Avebury, 19 miles to the north is another less crowded prehistoric site.
 Old Wardour Castle is also worth a visit.

-Take a tour of Wilton House west of Salisbury, set in eight hectares of grounds, and the nearby Wilton Carpet Factory.
+Take a tour of Wilton House west of Salisbury, set in eight hectares of grounds.
 Longleat, Beaulieu and the National Motor Museum and popular theme park Paultons are a great family days out from the campsite.

 Access and SatNav Advice